ome/omero-guides/index.rst

 OMERO guide
 ===========

+The OMERO guide offers step-by-step instructions on how to use components of the OMERO platform.
+To learn more about OMERO, we recommend that you first visit `https://www.openmicroscopy.org/omero/ <https://www.openmicroscopy.org/omero/>`_

 The OMERO guide is divided into several parts:

 :doc:`core_features` covers how to get started, import, manage data and run server-side OMERO scripts.

+:doc:`web_addons` includes instructions for installing Web plugins and how to use those extensions points e.g. OMERO.figure, OMERO.parade.

 :doc:`add_ons` includes instructions for installing Web, Insight and Command Line Interface plugins and how to use those extensions points e.g. OMERO.figure, OMERO.parade.